dsaidgovsg/airflow-pipeline/README.md

 # Configuration for derivative images

-The following instructions refer to configuring the docker-compose files of derivative images.
-It is assumed that the docker file that the docker-compose files are using is based on this image.
+The following instructions refer to configuring the Compose files of derivative images.
+It is assumed that the Dockerfile the Compose files are using is based on this image.
-The repository contains example docker-compose files for reference.
+The repository contains example Compose files for reference.

 ## Authentication